juniorsundarCasual/TGT/vault/volume-3.chapter-166.md

 "A price had to be paid," Krish shrugged.

-"The many mistresses the Sect Master and the Elders impregnated all had a miscarriage due to the absurdest of causes," Al exclaimed animatedly.
+"The many mistresses the Sect Leader and the Elders impregnated all had a miscarriage due to the absurdest of causes," Al exclaimed animatedly.

 "That wasn't part of my plan," Krish denied immediately while alternating his gaze between Guy and his students.
 "In a minor fit of anger, I may have made a mistake in the curse.
 By the way, the 'Golden-Eyed Seer' is a very mild alias.
 I assumed it would be more bloody given the level of carnage."